Benefits of Hiring a Marketing Agency (And 7 Things to Look for in One)

 1. Clicks – Visits to your website from Pinterest.

 2. Impressions – The number of views your Pins get on Pinterest.

 3. Saves – How many people saved your Pins to their own Pinterest boards.

-Social Media is an effective way to use industry related content to drive potential clients and customers to your website.
-It is important to know your ever-changing audience so that you post the content they are actually interested and engaged in.
+Hopefully, this Social Media Analytics Glossary has been helpful.
+Social media is an effective way to use industry-related content to drive potential clients and customers to your website.
+It is important to know your ever-changing audience so that you post the content they are actually interested in and engaged in.
 Analytics provide this feedback.
 However, the information is useless if you do not know what the different metrics mean.
-This glossary will help you better understand your social analytics reports so that you can learn to create the most effective posts for your audience!
+This Social Media Analytics Glossary will help you better understand your social analytics reports so that you can learn to create the most effective posts for your audience!

 We don’t just want to build you a custom Growth Strategy, we want to give you resources for the everyday.
 Read our blog for fresh ideas and insights on business growth and development.